De Havilland Flamingo: Design and development

 Powered by 890 hp (660 kW) Bristol Perseus XIIIC engines, it had a maximum weight takeoff in 750 ft (230 m) and the ability to maintain height or climb at 120 mph (190 km/h) on a single engine.

 Testing was successful, with the Flamingo being granted a certificate of airworthiness on 30 June 1939, with an initial production run of twenty aircraft being laid down.
+The Air Ministry were interested in the Flamingo as a military transport and issued a serial T5357 for official evaluation.

 A single military transport variant was built to Specification 19/39 as the DH.95 Hertfordshire.
-It had oval cabin windows instead of rectangular ones, and seating for 22 soldiers.
-A proposed order for 40 was cancelled to leave de Havilland free to produce Tiger Moth trainers.
-The sole Hertfordshire crashed on 23 October 1940 killing five crew and six passengers, including Air Vice-marshal Charles Blount, the AOC of No. 22 Group travelling from Hendon to Northern Ireland, apparently due to jamming of the elevator.
+It had small circular cabin windows instead of the rectangular ones, and seating for 22 soldiers.
+A proposed order for 30 was cancelled to leave de Havilland free to produce Tiger Moth trainers.
+The sole Hertfordshire (R2510) crashed on 23 October 1940 at Mill Hill killing five crew and six passengers, including Air Vice-marshal Charles Blount, the Air Officer Commanding No. 22 Group RAF travelling from Hendon to Northern Ireland, apparently due to jamming of the elevator.